groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.options/markdownsaveoptions/imagesfolder/_index.md

 ---
 title: ImagesFolder
 second_title: GroupDocs.Editor for .NET API Reference
 description: Specifies the physical folder where images are saved when exporting a document to the Markdown format.
-Default is an empty string.
+Default is null.
 type: docs
 weight: 30
 url: /net/groupdocs.editor.options/markdownsaveoptions/imagesfolder/
 ---
 ## MarkdownSaveOptions.ImagesFolder property

 Specifies the physical folder where images are saved when exporting a document to the Markdown format.
-Default is an empty string.
+Default is null.

 ```csharp
 public string ImagesFolder { get; set; }
 ```

-### Property Value
+### Remarks

-The images folder.
+If neither the `ImagesFolder` nor [`ExportImagesAsBase64`](../exportimagesasbase64) are specified by the user, then the GroupDocs.Editor will try to determine the `ImagesFolder` by itself and apply it on success

 ### See Also